-The San Jacinto College police department is available to receive and investigate reports of sexual assault, assist a victim in securing medical attention, participate in evidence preservation and collection, conduct investigations, and inform the victim of legal and administrative options both on and off campus.
+The San Jacinto College Police Department is available to receive and investigate reports of sexual assault, dating violence, domestic violence and stalking.
+The police department can also assist a victim in securing medical attention, participate in evidence preservation and collection, and inform the victim of legal and administrative options both on and off campus.